How to Build a Prediction Market Platform Like Polymarket

 Moreover, some platforms use human-arbitrated resolution through decentralised dispute systems like UMA’s Optimistic Oracle.
 This approach handles subjective or complex event types that automated data feeds cannot cover reliably.
 Therefore, the best platforms combine automated oracles for objective events with governance-based arbitration for contested edge cases.

 Feature selection directly determines your development timeline and total budget.
 Prioritise core trading functionality first, then layer in advanced capabilities as the platform matures and generates revenue.
-Here are the essential features every competitive prediction markets platform must include at launch.
+Here is what every competitive prediction markets platform must deliver at launch.

 Market Creation and Management